This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Andes mints remind me of childhood so much.
+Andes mints remind me so much of childhood.
 I still remember the little tiny foil wrappers they come in and unwrapping them to a small little mint chocolate bar.
 Literally my favorite life skill as a kid was unwrapping these as fast as I could and letting them melt in my mouth.
+Andes mints were always something my parents kept in the house mainly because my dad loved the mint and chocolate combination, however, his love for those mint candies rubbed off onto me because I would always have one too many!

 Also, do we remember that Olive Garden had them as their sweet treat when you got the check?
 I think it was my favorite thing they did at Olive Garden when Olive Garden was still somewhere people went to eat.